mit-han-lab/efficientvit/applications/efficientvit_gazesam/README.md

  By default, we run with TensorRT (use the `runtime` flag to change this, but note that only TensorRT mode will produce results in real-time).
 Results are saved by default to the `output_videos` directory (modifiable via the `output-dir` flag).

  If you generated engines using the optimized script, set `--precision-mode optimized`.
 Modes described [here](models/README.md).
+You can download the example video [here](https://huggingface.co/mit-han-lab/efficientvit-sam/blob/main/gazesam/example.mp4).

 Input video + default engines example: `python gazesam_demo.py --video input_videos/example.mp4 --precision-mode default`